capierc3/legacy-project/Deliverable3.md

 **Git Master**: Daimi Mussey

-### Sprint Planning (For Sprint 1-4)
-Document your Sprint Planning here.
-Also check the kickoff document for more details on what needs to be done.
-This is just the documentation.

-**Sprint Goal:**  Focus on quality and stabilizing our current product.

-**How many User Stories did you add to the Product Backlog:**  6 New User Stories

-**How many User Stories did you add to this Sprint:** 8 User Stories

-**Why did you add exactly these US?**

-> We believe that by adding these stories, we feel confident that we can complete these stories during this sprint.
-These added
-> functionality that we wanted to make sure was implemented, as well as included cleanup of code to make our product more
-> stable.

-**Why do you think you will get them done? (details)**

-> We believe we can successfully complete these as we are more familiar with the code, and have a better understanding of
-> the project deliverables.
->
-**Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**

-> Yes, we had a sprint planning meeting to discuss what all needs to be accomplished and are in agreement.

 ## 2: During the Sprint
 > Fill out the Meeting minutes during your Sprint and keep track of things.
 Update your Quality policies when needed, as explained in the lectures and in the Quality Policy documents on Canvas.
 I would also advise you to already fill out the Contributions section (End of sprint) as you go, to create less work at the end.